Perimeter Guarding Installed in Warehouse South Wales

 “Throughout the project they were extremely helpful, giving us fantastic support.
 With a project such as the Quinn warehouse there are always fabrications that are required, so we were happy to feed those through to Procter as well.
 Nothing was ever too much trouble and the costs were always reasonable.
 Overall, the service we received was second-to-none.”

-Being able to design and manufcture bespoke fabrications in addition to supplying the Satech guarding undoubtedly proved to be enormously beneficial to Swisslog and, ultimately, Quinn Radiators.
+Being able to design and manufacture bespoke fabrications in addition to supplying the Satech guarding undoubtedly proved to be enormously beneficial to Swisslog and, ultimately, Quinn Radiators.